Christ Church is committed to serving our neighbors locally and internationally. Here are some of our on-going

 - Bethesda Cares: In addition to the many cases of water, socks and toiletries that were donated to Bethesda Cares to share with their clients, the Bethesda Cares Sandwich Brigade continued to make sandwiches for the homeless the first and second Saturdays of each month.

 - Rebuilding Together: The last Saturday in April, parish volunteers participate in the annual Rebuilding Together Montgomery County work day!
 Multigenerational teams of volunteers meet at the selected sit for a day of down and dirty carpentry, raking, digging, painting, scrubbing, etc. to repair and renew the home of someone in need.
 In 2018, in partnership with other community resources, we worked on a group home for young adults.

 - Nyumbani: We hosted a NIGHT OF CULTURE – KENYA STYLE to benefit the Nyumbani, Programs for Children and Caregivers affected by HIV/AIDS in Kenya.
-We are planning our Second Annual KENYA NIGHT, October 20, 2018, and are planning a third Saturday 26 October 2019, 6:00 – 9:30 pm.
+We held our Second Annual KENYA NIGHT, October 20, 2018, and are planning a third Saturday 26 October 2019, 6:00 – 9:30 pm.

 - Episcopal Relief and Development: Once a year, our parish’s Outreach effort focuses on supporting Episcopal Relief and Development (ERD), the worldwide relief agency of the Episcopal Church (see below).
 Our parish generously donated $1,786 for ERD in 2017.